Detecting discrete processes with the Epps effect: The residual Epps effect

-In this case, there is no need to perform the experiment with the Brownian price model.
-This is because with the Poisson sampling, the Epps effect is characterised by \cref{epps:eq:12} and therefore the residual Epps effect here will be flat for the various inter-arrivals.
+In the next experiment we plot the actual residual Epps curves which allows us to investigate the interplay between the two time scales induced by the observables and the estimator on the MMN and Hawkes price model.
+Once again the time scale induced by the observables are controlled using the Poisson sampling with average inter-arrivals set as $1/\lambda = 1, 10, 25$.
+In this case there is no need to perform the experiment with the Brownian price model.
+This is because with the Poisson sampling, the Epps effect is characterised exactly by Eq. \eqref{epps:eq:12} and therefore the residual Epps effect here will be flat and recover the correct underlying correlation for the various inter-arrivals.

+In figure~\ref{fig:HawkesPriceModelwDiffSamplingFreq} we see that in both the MMN and Hawkes price model that the overlap correction tends towards the induced/limiting correlation as $1/\lambda$ increases, whereas the overlap correction presents the residual Epps effect as $1/\lambda$ decreases.

+We see that our ability to recover the induced correlation becomes problematic when $1/\lambda$ becomes smaller for the MMN model.
+This is because the signal-to-noise ratio is larger on shorter time scales.
+On the other hand we see that we start to recover the correlation from the synchronous case when $1/\lambda$ is very small for the Hawkes model.
+This is expected since the asynchrony correction is supposed to recover the correlation from the synchronous process.
+This confirms that indeed the time scale induced by the observables do in fact play a fundamental role in our ability to correct for asynchrony.

-This experiment also gives us a method to differentiate between systems based on diffusion processes and discrete connected events.
-This is achieved by sampling the unknown system with different mean inter-arrivals and then plotting the residual Epps curves using the overlap correction.
-If the residual Epps curves decay more for smaller $1/\lambda$ then the underlying process is from discrete connected events.
-If the residual Epps curves are flat for all values of $1/\lambda$ then the underlying process is diffusion based.
+This experiment also gives us a method to discriminate the underlying process of an unknown system.
+This is achieved by sampling the unknown system with different average inter-arrivals and then plotting the residual Epps curves using the overlap correction.
+If the residual Epps curves are flat for all values of $1/\lambda$ then the underlying process is a diffusion-based process.
+If the residual Epps curves decay more for smaller $1/\lambda$ then the underlying process is either a diffusion-based process but contaminated with {\it ad hoc} noise or is composed of discrete connected events.

-\begin{remark} We note that jump diffusion models will not affect the ability to discriminate the process.
-This is because the underlying component for these models is still a diffusion process so there is still an instantaneous component to correlations.
-The discrimination ultimately depends on the underlying correlation dynamics of the synchronous process. \end{remark}